wwu-mentors/ReactSpace-Workshop/README.md

 ![Component Tree](https://storage.googleapis.com/reactspaceimages/Component%20Tree.png)

+As you can See App is the top level Component, will be the root of our component tree.
+We will add other components inside App to build out our site.

+# Part 1 Working with Components

 ## [Click here to get started](https://codesandbox.io/s/8n03nw0y2)

 The file we will work in today is `App.js`.
 Don't worry about any other file.
 Today we will only work in `App.js`.